 What was your first “big break” moment?

-I got to play this really fun character named, “Ray” she was ethnically ambiguous in Seth Rogen’s ‘Futureman.’
-She was this aloof, kind of lost funny character that was one part of a person.
+I got to play this really fun character named Ray, she was ethnically ambiguous in Seth Rogen’s ‘Futureman.’
+Ray was this aloof, kind of lost funny character that was one part of a person.
 The team on ‘Futureman’ was so small and tight-knit it made the lonely, rough acting experience a little bit more tolerable, I built a little family.

 How did it feel to play a South Asian character with a South Asian name in a mainstream, award-winning show like “The Big Bang Theory?”

-Sarah a castmate on ‘Futureman’ got an email to audition for this Indian character, and said me being actual Indian should audition even though I wasn’t invited, no actual Indian women were.
+Sarah, a castmate on ‘Futureman,’ got an email to audition for the role of this Indian character, and suggested, I being the actual Indian should audition even though I wasn’t invited, (no actual Indian women were).
 I called my agent and got on their radar.
 They had no idea whether the part would be short term or long or the capacity, a cameo or full blown character and it was well before they knew it was the final season.

-At first I thought the roll might be the low hanging fruit SA arranged marriages, her mother really wants her to get married, with a bunch of cheap jokes.
-For non-South Asians this was the best lot.
-Anu the character ended up being this exceedingly forward, edgy tongue-piercing donning girl.
-I never thought id see let alone play an Indian woman with a tongue piercing and punk vibe.
-It was much more forward than expected, even Raj’s character though he’s this tech-nerd he evolved a lot, he said he was a romantic, a heterosexual man of any raise being feminine let alone a South Asian was a big deal.
+At first I thought the role might be the low hanging fruit of South Asian plots entailing an arranged marriage proposal, her mother really wants her to get married, with a bunch of cheap jokes.
+For non-South Asians, this was the best lot.
+However, Anu, the character, ended up being this exceedingly modern, edgy tongue-piercing donning girl.
+I never thought I would see, let alone play an Indian woman with a tongue piercing and punk vibe.
+It was much more forward than expected.
+Even Raj’s character, though he’s this tech-nerd, he has evolved a lot.

 View this post on Instagram